 About the Homeless Recovery Services Team

-The Homeless Recovery Services Team works with clients who have experienced homelessness due to mental illness and/or substance abuse.
+The Homeless Recovery Services Team works with clients who have experienced homelessness due to mental illness and/or substance use disorder.
 Working with this team of clinicians, care coordinators, SOAR and employment specialists, medical providers, and peer specialists, a client is able to understand the root cause of their homelessness and develop tools to support their recovery.

 Homeless Recovery Services do not provide housing, but does work to connect clients to local resources in order to obtain affordable housing.